Table of Contents

 Worried about the dangers of a tattoo and IV treatments?
 Give us a call!
 Not sure which infusion will help you reach your health goals?
 Ask us!
 Our staff of experienced registered nurses will be happy to help you find the best infusion for your unique needs.

 Once you’re ready to give IV therapy a try, simply visit our online scheduler and make an appointment.
 You can also make an appointment by giving us a call at your convenience.
-Mobile IV Nurses has teams of nurses on call across Arizona and Florida, so we can always get someone to your door ASAP.
+Mobile IV Nurses has teams of nurses on call across the United States, so we can always get someone to your door ASAP.
 Our typical hours are from 8 a.m. to 8 p.m., but we can often do IV therapy after hours if we have nurse availability during that time.
 Just let us know your needs, and we’ll do what we can to make it as convenient as possible for you.
 If you require an IV to nurse your hangover, support your immune system, or simply make you feel your best, Mobile IV Nurses is here for you!

 If you have any questions along the way, we’d be happy to talk to you about our various IV packages and service offerings.
 We can also tell you more about our process of administering the IV and the precautions we take to ensure your medical IV with a tattoo is easy and stress-free.